NethermindEth/w-sedge/README.md

 ```
 and go through the process with the interactive mode or execute commands:
 ```
-sedge generate -n holesky c prysm -n nethermind --latest
+sedge generate full-node --latest -n holesky -c prysm -e nethermind sedge run
 ```

 ## Running a Validator
-(Optional) if you set a very new validator you can generate keys like this:
+(Optional) if you want to set up a new validator and do not have keys you can generate them like this:
 ```
 sedge keys
 ```